jdlc105/Must-read-papers-and-continuous-tracking-on-Graph-Neural-Network-GNN-progress/README.md

  ***Start time: 11 Dec 2018, Latest updated time: 29 Mar 2019***

- ***More about GCN models and their applications will come from CVPR 2019, AAAI 2019, ....
+ ***More papers about GCN models and their applications will come from CVPR 2019, AAAI 2019, ....
 We are waiting for the paper to be released.***